 If your goal is to continue your education or to enter the workforce:

-After graduating with a degree in food, nutrition, and dietetics from Concordia, you will be eligible apply for:
+After graduating with a degree in food, nutrition, and dietetics from Concordia, you will be eligible to apply for:

 • Graduate programs (minimum GPAs and course requirements vary with programs)